Ana-Niko-byte/zenlist/README.md

 - Reviews

-Reviews can be found in two places - on the main home page (where they are filtered by 5-star reviews only), as well as on a dedicated reviews page where they can be accessed through the '_Read all Reviews_' button on the home page.
+Reviews can be found in two places - on the main home page (where they are filtered by 5-star reviews only), as well as on a dedicated reviews page where they can be accessed through the `Read all Reviews` button on the home page.

 Reviews on the main reviews page have additional sorting functionality, where the user can easily and quickly access the type of reviews they are looking for.
 They can be sorted:
- - '_by best_'
+ - `by best`
- - '_by lowest_'
+ - `by lowest`
- - '_by recent_'
+ - `by recent`

 As well as this, if the user is logged in and has pending reviews for approval, their reviews can be seen under the _Your Reviews Awaiting Approval_ section, under the existing.
 If there are no pending reviews or if the user has not left any reviews, this section is hidden.
 Any reviews pending approval can be deleted, but once they are approved, the user must contact the admin to get them deleted.
 If the user wants to delete the review, a modal will pop up asking for confirmation before deleting the review.